Sammking120/airbnb-clone-project/README.md

  * **Secure Transactions:** Ensures payment and booking actions are tamper-proof.
  * **System Integrity:** Avoids malicious actions like DDoS or SQL injection through proper validation and rate limiting.
 ## 🚀  CI/CD Pipeline
-It ia an acroname that stands for continous intergration and continous deployment is a modern DevOps practice that automates the process of integrating code changes, testing them, and deploying software efficiently and reliably.
+It is an acronym that stands for continuous integration and continuous deployment, which is a modern DevOps practice that automates the process of integrating code changes, testing them, and deploying software efficiently and reliably.
 **Importance of CI/CD**
 1. It accelerates Development cycles
-2. Reduces risks in Deployment because rollback mechanism reduces downtime
+2. Reduces risks in Deployment because the rollback mechanism reduces downtime
 3. Improved Code quality and stability
 4. Enhanced team collaboration
-5. Scalability and Business agility
+5. Scalability and Business Agility
-6. security and compliance
+6. Security and compliance

 **Tools**
    * GitHub Actions: Automates workflows for testing and deployment.